karthik/ddd/04-data-documenting-packaging.md

 # Citation: How you want your data to be cited

-When citing data, aim to mention the creator, publication year, title, publisher, and persistent identifier (e.g., DOI).
-If submitting data to a long term storage archive such as zenodo or dryad, this citation information is already captured.
-You can provide citation information in a plaintext file.
-For example, the R programming language provides a file called CITATION.
-This citation information can be referred to in the README.
+A DOI is a prerequisite for citation.
+When citing data, it only makes sense to cite datasets taht have been deposited into a datacite compliant repo.
+If, for example, the data are depostired in dryad or zenodo, the best practice would be to copy the citation created by these repositories.
+Under the hood, datacite provides the DOI.
+If a DOI is unavailable, a citation will be meaningless, as it cannot be tracked by any means.

 # Machine readable metadata